de-soot/knapsack/README.md

 To solve the knapsack problem, find the optimal way (assuming there is only one) to fill the knapsack, where the subset has the least amount of elements.

 ## Why
-For fun; to practice writing, debugging, and compiling programs in a low-level language; and to try solving algorithmic problems using recursion.
+For fun; to practice writing, debugging, and compiling programs in a "low-level" language like C; and to try solving problems using recursion.

 ## How
 Below is an explanation of how the program works.